 contributed by Lisa of the TheHotFlashPacker

 Kyiv (or Kiev), Ukraine is a great Eastern European destination.
 There’s so much to do in the city.
 The cathedrals of Kyiv define the skyline and are well worth a visit.
-If you like unusual attractions – there’s an Alice in Wonderland themed park and the Mykola Syadrisky Micro-Miniatures Museum.
+If you like unusual attractions – there’s an Alice in Wonderland theme park and the Mykola Syadrisky Micro-Miniatures Museum.
 This museum houses carvings that are so small you need to view them with magnifying glasses and microscopes!

 Visit the military park and see captured Russian vehicles and the mighty “Mother Ukraine” statue.
 The center of the city has some interesting Soviet architecture and plenty of art.
 The food is great (have some Chicken Kiev in Kyiv!) and there is tasty beer and coffee shops.
 The best way to get around is the subway – Kyiv has some of the most beautiful metro stations and longest escalators in the world.
 If you have an extra day, take the most extraordinary day trip ever… to Chernobyl!